federico-moretti/express-served-page-time/README.md

 app.use(pageTimer());
 ```

-In your view file use the local variable `timer` to get the time.
+In your view file use the local variable `timer` to return the value.

 ```pug
 p This page was served in #{timer.getTime()} seconds.
 ```
-Will render this:
+The output will be:

 ```html
 <p>This page was served in 0.0215 seconds.</p>